nmshd/documentation/_docs_explore/51-backbone.md

 toc: true
 ---

-# Backbone Components
+# Backbone Building Blocks

-The Enmeshed Backbone embraces the whole centrally hosted services.
+The Enmeshed Backbone embraces all central services required by the Enmeshed platform to work.
 It consists of the underlying infrastructure, its hosted services, and the libraries used within the services.
+There could be many Enmeshed Backbones hosted along the same number of Enmeshed Apps.
+But careful, so far it is not possible for users to communicate across different Backbones.

-The Enmeshed Backbone is hosted and maintained by j&amp;s-soft GmbH.
+One Enmeshed Backbone is currently hosted and maintained by j&amp;s-soft GmbH.

 ## Backbone Landscapes (Runtime)